grvsrm/Beach-Volleyball/README.md

 # Beach-Volleyball

-A classification model using xgboosta algorithm to predict wins on Beach Volleyball Data
+A classification model using xgboost algorithm to predict wins on Beach Volleyball Data